PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.
 1. [ ] People Ops (Specialist): If new team member is an hourly employee, create a timesheet, share with Finance and the new team member.
 Also, send an email to Finance to let them know that an hourly employee has started.
 1. [ ] New employee: Complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed within the first two days of hire.
-Note- this is critical so you must contact PeopleOps if you have difficulty with this form.
+Note- this is critical so you must contact People Ops if you have difficulty with this form.
 (TriNet takes 24-48 hours to process new GitLabbers)
 1. [ ] People Ops (Specialist): Complete the employer portion of the I9 in TriNet within three days of hire
 1. [ ] New employee: Read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision, and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.